wp-plugins/woocommerce-menu-bar-cart/readme.txt

 = Why is nothing happening? =

-Make sure you've set the appropriate menu name.
+Make sure you've set the appropriate menu name (Use all lowercase to ensure it works).
 Also, if no items are in the cart and you haven't checked the 'display always' box, nothing will appear.

 == Changelog ==